shotover/shotover-proxy/docs/src/transforms.md

 - CassandraSinkSingle:
     # The IP address and port of the upstream cassandra node/service.
     remote_address: "127.0.0.1:9042"

+    # When this field is provided TLS is used when connecting to the remote address.
+    # Removing this field will disable TLS.
+    tls:
+      # Path to the certificate authority file, typically named with a .crt extension.
+      certificate_authority_path: "example-configs/cassandra-tls/certs/localhost_CA.crt"
+      # Path to the certificate file, typically named with a .crt extension.
+      certificate_path: "example-configs/cassandra-tls/certs/localhost.crt"
+      # Path to the private key file, typically named with a .key extension.
+      private_key_path: "example-configs/cassandra-tls/certs/localhost.key"
 ```

 Note: this will just pass the query to the remote node.
 No cluster discovery or routing occurs with this transform.